niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 We could go through the whole list but what we have mainly to do is to provision three new hosts to make sure that we can tackle the future resource needs of my application so that we can spread out the workloads over more hosts that we have today.
 Those three actions that you can see here indicate exactly that.

-So by taking all the actions that I have shonw you, I should be able to tackle the problems that have been mentioned by the CTO.
+So by taking all the actions that I have shown you, I should be able to tackle the problems that have been mentioned by the CTO.

 Now to ensure that we don't rapidly run in new problems, let's plan ahead a little bit for next year.